piyushkandoriya/RISC-V-based-MYTH/README.md

 <img width="449" alt="image" src="https://github.com/piyushkandoriya/RISC-V-based-MYTH/assets/123488595/b2ffc727-da43-4755-b929-88db4b5ba6c3">

-Here red dotted line indicating the issue we currently have regardin register file writing that we don't have a time to write register file in previous instruction and read it in this instruction(read after write hazard).
+Here red dotted line indicating the issue we currently have regarding register file writing that architecture don't have a time to write register file in previous instruction and read it in this instruction(read after write hazard).
 So we are going to remove that path and introduce a better solution.
 The problem we are facing when some instruction came and that want value of previous instruction which we are not able to write in RF due to next instruction strat perfoming.
 The solution is we will bypass the value (ALU output of previous instructio, that we want in next instruction)what we want to write in the register. we direct use previous value in the next input of ALU by bypassing from previous instruction.
 This is called register bypass.

 For that we are adding this muxes and correcting this register file.